 - Physicians Assistant Program (PAP)

-- Big Pharma - Shifting from research track to business
+- Big Pharma - research combined with business

 - Public Health Policy

 Assignments and Grading Policy: Class attendance will be a component of the grade.
 The course will also have a required writing component.
-For students who have not found a lab to do research, they will search for five different professors whose research interests them and write a one-page report of the research of each professor.
-For students already doing research in a lab, they will be required to write a 5-page report on the research that is being conducted in their lab.
+For students who have not found a lab to do research, they will search for several different professors whose research interests them and write a short report of the research of each professor.
+For students already doing research in a lab, they will be required to write a single longer report on the longer-term goals of the research that is being conducted in their lab.

 office hours by appointment only